interscity/open-data-challenge-2017/README.md

 The data is also available through a public ipython notebook server at http://50.19.181.11:9999/tree?
+The password for the server is the organization that this repository is stored under (int.......)

 The sample notebook below has examples of how to access all these objects and plot them on a map.
 **NOTE: Please don't edit the notebook directly - this is a shared server.**